steve-crouch/dirac-job-scheduling/_episodes/04-job-types.md

 {: .output}

-Once complete, we'll find three separate job output log files: `6803105_1`, `6803105_2`, and `6803105_3`, each corresponding to a specific task.
+Once complete, we'll find three separate job output log files: `6803105_1`, `6803105_2`, and `6803105_3`, each corresponding to a specific task in the `output` directory.
 For example for `6803105_1`, depending on our HPC resource we will see something like:

 ~~~